 I’m not going into detail about these last few changes as, for the purposes of this post, they’re not particularly important.

 The last truly big devaluation we saw to the Hyatt award chart was back in 2014 when the cost of a top-tier redemption shot up by 8,000 points (36%) but, since then, the only significant change to the Hyatt award chart was the introduction of a new top-tier category (in early 2018) to help incorporate a number of the SLH properties in the World of Hyatt

 Note: We also saw a devaluation to Points & Cash awards in late 2018 but what I’m focusing on here is the award chart for nights paid for entirely with points.

 In January it will have been 6 years since the main Hyatt award chart last took a big hit and in loyalty program terms that’s an age ago.

-As programs like IHG Rewards and Marriott Bonvoy (previously Marriott Rewards) have devalued their award charts year on year (and to significant degrees), Hyatt has mostly left its award chart alone and a devaluation/correction/major change has been long overdue.
+As programs like IHG One Rewards and Marriott Bonvoy have devalued their award charts year on year and moved to dynamic pricing, Hyatt has mostly left its award chart alone and a devaluation/correction/major change has been long overdue.

 If what Hyatt has recently announced is the full extent of the devaluation (and it appears that it is) then we (World of Hyatt members) have got off lightly.